Ireland’s Future – a lot done, more to do…

 I attended the Ireland’s Future event at the SSE Arena on Saturday.
-They have been ticking off all the major venues in Belfast, such as the Waterfront, Ulster Hall, and now the biggest of the lot, the Odessy.
-The Odessy is in some way an appropriate name for the long journey towards reunification.
+They have been ticking off all the major venues in Belfast, such as the Waterfront, Ulster Hall, and now the biggest of the lot, the Odyssey.
+The Odyssey is in some way an appropriate name for the long journey towards reunification.

 There was some frankly bizarre discussion yesterday in the open thread about the number of people who attended the event.
-I heard 5000 tickets were sold, and I estimate that about 3000-3500 people were there.
+I heard unofficially 5000 tickets were sold, and I estimate that about 3000-3500 people were there.
 That it did not sell out was seen by some Unionists as ‘proof’ that the event was a failure.
 As the person who organises the Slugger events, I am delighted when we sell 100 tickets.
 Selling several thousand tickets for a political event is a significant achievement, no matter what way you look at it.
 The organisers did miss a trick in not giving out tickets to school and university students to fill the seats and bring the average age of attendees down.
 The video below gives a good idea of numbers.

 We were delighted to provide the AV Production for @IrelandsFuture Pathway to Change @SSEBelfastArena @LEDAbsen #AVtweeps pic.twitter.com/Q1iTOu2dQD